Islamabad Capital Territory

 Ministry of National Health Services Regulations and Coordination

-The Ministry of National Health Services, Regulations and Coordination (MOH) is a government ministry in Pakistan that is responsible for developing and implementing policies and regulations related to the health sector in the country.
+The Ministry of National Health Services, Regulations and Coordination (MOH) is responsible for developing and implementing policies and regulations related to the health sector in the country.
 The Ministry’s mandate includes the following:

 • Developing and implementing policies and regulations related to health care and public health